-- Blue and Orange (port) pass head to wind from port to starboard in the zone and are then fetching the mark. - Yellow and Green (starboard) have been sailing on starboard since entering the zone. - Blue and Orange break rule 18.3 by causing Yellow and Green to sail above close-hauled to avoid contact.
+Blue and Orange (port) pass head to wind from port to starboard tack in the zone of a mark to be left to port, rule 18.2 does not apply between her and another boat on starboard tack that is fetching the mark.

+- Yellow and Green are on starboard and are fetching the mark. - Rule 18.2 does not apply between Blue and Yellow or Orange and Green.

+• Blue and Orange break rule 18.3 by causing Yellow and Green to sail above close-hauled to avoid contact.